Park-Nexus/mobile/README.md

    2. For android, you need to open an emulator or connect a physical device.
 Then run `yarn android`.
    3. For iOS, you need to open an emulator or connect a physical device.
 Then run `yarn ios`.

-2. Update the api trpc types
+## Configuration for development

-   1. Run `yarn up @parknexus/api@https://github.com/Park-Nexus/api.git#master`
+1. To update the api trpc types run `yarn up @parknexus/api@https://github.com/Park-Nexus/api.git#master`